ianrmurphy/oscc_wiki/Firmware.md

 cd build
 ```

-To generate Makefiles, tell CMake which platform to build firmware for.
+To generate Makefiles, tell `cmake` which platform to build firmware for.
 For example, if you want to build
 firmware for the Kia Soul:

 ```